-The recent banking sector reform by Bank of Ghana saw a lot of Ghanaian owned banks halting operations, merging with other banks or downsizing to Savings and Loans companies.
-Foreign banks in Ghana also had their fair share of the challenges, as most of them had to fall back on their external partners to meet the new minimum capital reserve requirement imposed by the Bank of Ghana.
+The recent banking sector reform by the Bank of Ghana saw a lot of Ghanaian-owned banks halting operations, merging with other banks, or downsizing to Savings and Loans companies.
+Foreign banks in Ghana also had their fair share of challenges, as most of them had to fall back on their external partners to meet the new minimum capital reserve requirement imposed by the Bank of Ghana.

-Though foreign banks in Ghana, to some extent, felt the shakeup in the Ghanaian banking system, they seem to be the least affected party when compared with Ghanaian owned banks.
-Several foreign banks in Ghana also had to merge to meet the new minimum capital reserve requirement, while others like Bank of Baroda(Ghana) had to close operations in Ghana.
+Though foreign banks in Ghana, to some extent, felt the shakeup in the Ghanaian banking system, they seem to be the least affected party when compared with Ghanaian-owned banks.
+Several foreign banks in Ghana also had to merge to meet the new minimum capital reserve requirement.
+In contrast, others like the Bank of Baroda(Ghana) had to close operations in Ghana.

-A typical example of the foreign bank in Ghana who merged was the merger between First Atlantic Bank, and Energy Bank.
-Here is a list of the rest of these foreign banks in Ghana, who are still dominating Ghana’s banking sector.
+A typical example of a foreign bank in Ghana that merged was the merger between First Atlantic Bank and Energy Bank.
+Here is a list of the rest of these foreign banks in Ghana still dominating Ghana’s banking sector.